atzori/atzori.github.io/projects/wfn/index.md

       "main.humidity") as ?humidity).

 Memoization wouldn't help, since the last parameter (field) has a different value.
-Instead, a solution taking advantage of the auxiliary function would be:
+Instead, a more efficient solution that takes advantage of the auxiliary function would be defining first:

-more efficient way would be defining:

     BIND( wfn:compose(wfn:json-field,  wfn:memoize( wfn:api-bridge )) as ?fast_api_bridge).